neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 i.e. *Predict* -> *Run Training…* -> *Export Training Job Package…*.
 - For selecting the right configuration parameters, see [Configuring Models](https://sleap.ai/guides/choosing-models.html#) and [Troubleshooting Workflows](https://sleap.ai/guides/troubleshooting-workflows.html)
 - Set the *Predict On* parameter to *nothing*.
 Remote training and inference (prediction) are easiest to run separately on the HPC Cluster.
 Also unselect *Visualize Predictions During Training* in training settings, if it's enabled by default.
-- If you are working with a top-down camera view, set the *Rotation Min Angle* and *Rotation Max Angle* to -180 and 180 respectively in the *Augmentation* section.
+- If you are working with camera view from above or below (as opposed to a side view), set the *Rotation Min Angle* and *Rotation Max Angle* to -180 and 180 respectively in the *Augmentation* section.
 - Make sure to save the exported training job package (e.g. `labels.v001.slp.training_job.zip`) in the mounted SWC filesystem, for example, in the same directory as the project file.
 - Unzip the training job package.
 This will create a folder with the same name (minus the `.zip` extension).
 This folder contains everything needed to run the training job on the HPC cluster.